ddribin/biquad-designer-notebook/README.md

-# biquad-designer-notebook
+# Biquad Dsigner Notebook

-A biquad IIR filter designer in a Jupyter notebook
+A biquad IIR filter designer in a Jupyter notebook.